 Remove RADIUS Client Packages

 Remove the RADIUS packages with the following command:

 cumulus@switch:~$ sudo apt-get remove libnss-mapuser libpam-radius-auth

-When you remove the packages, the plugins are removed from the
+When you remove the packages, Cumulus Linux deletes the plugins from the

 /etc/nsswitch.conf file and from the PAM files.